 What is HEICS?

 HEICS was developed in the 1980s as a foundation response to emergency events in and around hospitals.
 From there, HICS (hospital incident command system) was developed by the California Emergency Medical Services Authority to include emergency and non-emergency situations.
 The HICS plan is used around the U.S. and internationally as a way to prepare for emergency and non-emergency situations.
-We recommend you download the HICS Guidebook, last updated in 2014 and visit the HICS page for the latest updates and other information.
+We recommend downloading the HICS guidebook.

 Who Should be Part of HEICS?